 The Ullman Sails Expedition Series is the pinnacle of high latitude equipment for serious offshore explorers and adventurers.
 These sails have been proven to withstand winds over 60 knots, sub-zero temperatures, and high U.V. environments over tens of thousands of miles.
-Engineered with five-time circumnavigator and sailing great Skip Novak, Ullman Sails’ Head of Technical Development Brad Stephens, and Ullman Sails South Africa loft team in Cape Town, Ullman Sails has created the reliable solution for the world’s most extreme sailors who have zero
+Engineered with five-time circumnavigator and sailing great Skip Novak, Ullman Sails’ Head of Technical Development Brad Stephens, and Ullman Sails South Africa loft team in Cape Town, Ullman Sails has created the reliable solution for the world’s most extreme sailors who have zero margin for error.

 Engineering for Extreme Environments